 Americans have a skewed image of what civil war entails, mainly because ours was somewhat exceptional, if not unique.
 Two vast geographical regions squared off and went at it in a large-scale conventional war featuring classical Napoleonic movement of great armies and titanic battles like Gettysburg, Antietam, Chickamauga and the sieges of Vicksburg and Petersburg.
 Victory or […]

 The truth comes out as the fire burns low It comes to light as only embers glow The whiskey talks, the west wind moans in the night — Corb Lund, “Truth Comes Out” It’s been a grinder here these past few weeks.
 The newspaper gig has demanded full attention and constant labors.
-Mind you, I am not […]
+Mind you, I am not complaining.
+A successful print publication […]